Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 sudo pacman -S devtools man bash-completion amd-ucode pacman-contrib # Additional useful packages and drivers.
 Install "intel-ucode" instead of "amd-ucode" if you have an Intel CPU
 ```

-## Install a firewall (optional)
+## Install and configure firewalld

-Installing a firewall may be optional for a fresh and simple **desktop** install as Arch doesn't expose any service/ports by default.
-However, it is a supplementary security layer you might consider (even tho there's a little chance you ever need it).
-Check this link for more info/reasons to install a firewall: <https://unix.stackexchange.com/questions/30583/why-do-we-need-a-firewall-if-no-programs-are-running-on-your-ports>

-*For a server, you probably **should** install a firewall.*

 ```bash
 sudo pacman -S firewalld # Install firewalld sudo systemctl enable --now firewalld # Autostart firewalld at boot
 ```

-FirewallD authorises the "ssh" and "dhcpv6-client" services by default, to make sure you won't loose access to your machine if you need those.
+Firewalld authorises the "ssh" and "dhcpv6-client" services by default, but I personally don't need those (my machines with a SSH server running are using a custom port and I don't use IPv6).
-But I usually prefer removing them and accept what needs to be accepted myself for a finner control.

 ```bash
 sudo firewall-cmd --remove-service="ssh" --permanent # Remove the default authorised ssh service